essuraj/dr-smiles-dentvillae-5c73e/content/pages/index.md

         title: Teeth Cleaning
         tagline: ''
         subtitle: ''
-        text: >+
+        text: >

-          Teeth cleaning, also known as dental prophylaxis, is a procedure performed by a dentist or dental hygienist to remove plaque, tartar, and stains from the teeth.
+          Teeth cleaning, is a procedure performed by a dentist to remove plaque, tartar, and stains from the teeth.
 It helps prevent cavities, gum disease, and promotes overall oral health.
         image:
           type: ImageBlock
           url: /images/teethcleaning.webp